Manifold® Internet Map Server Example Sites

 - How to use parameter queries to create and run a breadcrumb control.

-Routing - This website uses the optimal routing engine delivered with the Business Tools option to plan highway routes between locations in Mexico complete with driving directions.
+This website uses the optimal routing engine delivered with the Business Tools option to plan highway routes between locations in Mexico complete with driving directions.
 Choose a beginning location, any intermediate locations (if desired) and an end location and Manifold will create an optimal route.
 Driving directions are reported in a side pane.
 If desired the route can be animated.
 This example illustrates:

 - How to convert a location in the coordinate system of the component served by IMS to screen coordinates.